 Embracing what unfolds within you, and between you and others, simply means being Present to what is happening.

-Knowing both, you can glimpse the Whole in all the Parts, and see every Part as essential to the Whole.
-From that moment on, the dilemma of aloneness vs. togetherness can never again be quite the same.
+Knowing both, you can glimpse the Whole in all the Parts.
+You can verify every Part as essential to the completion of the Whole.
+From that moment on, the dilemma of aloneness or togetherness can never again be quite the same.
 What do you think?